 The pill is easy to get, but you need a prescription.
 Here’s the scoop on where to get birth control pills, how much they cost, and how you might be able to get them for free.

 How much do birth control pills cost?

-You may also need to pay for a visit with a doctor or nurse to get a prescription for the pill.
+You may also need to pay for an appointment with a doctor or nurse to get a prescription for the pill.
 This visit can cost anywhere from $35–$250.
-But under the Affordable Care Act (aka Obamacare), most insurance plans must cover doctor’s visits related to birth control.
+But under the Affordable Care Act (aka Obamacare), most insurance plans must cover doctor’s visits that are related to birth control.
 Learn more about health insurance and birth control.

 If you’re worried about cost, check with your local Planned Parenthood health center to find out if they can hook you up with birth control that fits your budget.
 Depending on where you live, you may also be able to get birth control starting at $20/pack using the Planned Parenthood Direct app.

 How can I get birth control pills for free?

-There’s a good chance you can get free or low-cost birth control pills if you have health insurance.
-Because of the Affordable Care Act (aka Obamacare), most insurance plans must cover birth control pills with little or no cost to you.
+There’s a good chance you can get low-cost or free birth control pills if you have health insurance.
+Because of the Affordable Care Act (aka Obamacare), most insurance plans must cover all methods of birth control at no cost to you, including the pill.
 However, some plans only cover certain brands of pills or generic versions.
-Your health insurance provider can tell you which types of birth control they pay for, and your doctor may also be able to help you get your birth control covered by health insurance.
+Your health insurance provider can tell you which types of birth control they pay for.
+Your doctor may also be able to help you get the birth control you want covered by health insurance.
 Learn more about health insurance and affordable birth control.

 If you don’t have health insurance, you’ve still got options.
-Depending on your income and legal status in the U.S., you could qualify for Medicaid or other state programs that can help you pay for birth control and other health care.
+Depending on your income and legal status in the U.S., you could qualify for Medicaid or other government programs that can help you pay for birth control and other health care.